bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 - Channels have a type, in this case, string
 - Channels are used in concurrent multi-threaded scenarios, as indicated by the asynchronous goroutine
 - Channels have operators similar to streams in c++, where we can "push" and "pull"
-- Channels by default have blocking reads - otherwise, the `msg := <- messages` would be executed right away before go-routine spawned in the line above had a chance to finish
+- Channels by default have blocking send/receive - otherwise, the `msg := <- messages` would be executed right away before go-routine spawned in the line above had a chance to finish
-- By default, channels in go can contain any number of elements
+- By default, channels do not hold memory and only allow for one thing to be sent/received

-Here's a more complicated example to show multiple items and blocking of Go channels
+To send multiple items across the channel, we need to specify a capacity and create a **buffered** channel.
+This is an example:

 ```go
 package main